MadeInHaus/haus-core/.changeset/fuzzy-wombats-attack.md

 "@madeinhaus/disclosure": minor
 ---

-Remove warning when adding a className to Details element
+Remove warning for adding a className to Details element